-In August of 2015, the DHHR filed its initial abuse and neglect petition that alleged inappropriate discipline and corporal punishment against the children's mother and her wife, petitioner herein.
-In February of 2016, petitioner and the mother entered stipulations that acknowledged their abusive and neglectful behaviors.
+In August of 2015, the DHHR filed its initial abuse and neglect petition that alleged inappropriate discipline and corporal punishment against petitioner and her wife.
+In February of 2016, petitioner and her wife entered stipulations that acknowledged their abusive and neglectful behaviors.
 As such, the circuit court found the children to be abused and neglected.
-After complying with the terms of an improvement period, the circuit court returned custody of the children to petitioner and the mother, who were dismissed from the case "but remained named as parties in interest" regarding the ongoing
+After complying with the terms of an improvement period, the circuit court returned custody of the children to petitioner and her wife, who were dismissed from the case "but remained named as